BLOG

 Unfortunately, it’s not true.
 There are many situations where you are required to pay taxes on cryptocurrency even if you didn’t convert your holdings to fiat currency.

-In this guide, we’ll break down different scenarios where you’ll be required to pay tax on crypto even if you didn’t sell.
+In this guide, we’ll break down different scenarios where you’ll be required to pay tax on crypto even if you didn’t sell or if you reinvested your profits.
 By the time you’re finished reading, you’ll have a better understanding of the different taxable events you may encounter in the cryptocurrency ecosystem.

 How is cryptocurrency taxed?